 - 4.2.1 The Commission will order the first good HR image (i.e. cloud-free) acquired for each site and each period fixed and have it delivered automatically to the contractor.
-If cloud-free images are not available, cloud cover evaluations of other images will be forwarded by the Commission to the contractor.
-Alternatively, the contractor may consult the image suppliers' catalogue in order to identify cloudy, but still usable images, and suggest these to the Commission for supply. - 4.2.2 The Contractor should consider the use of partly cloudy VHR images, possibly in conjunction with requested backup images from EROS or Spot Supermode. - 4.2.3 The choice of archive images, if required, will be made with the help of the Commission, but under the exclusive responsibility of the contractor, by cross-checking the archives of SPOT, LA NDSAT and IRS-1C/D with the geographic co-ordinates of the defined control sites.
+If cloud-free images are not available, cloud cover evaluations of other images will be forwarded by the Commission to the contractor via use of the LIODOTNET WEB Application.
+Alternatively, the contractor may consult the image suppliers' catalogue in order to identify cloudy, but still usable images, and suggest these to the Commission for supply. - 4.2.2 The Contractor should consider the use of partly cloudy VHR images9, possibly in conjunction with requested backup images from EROS, SPOT Supermode and possibly OrbView3, Formosat 2, and EROS B. - 4.2.3 The choice of archive images, if required, will be made with the help of the Commission, but under the exclusive responsibility of the contractor, by cross-checking the archives of SPOT, LANDSAT and IRS-1C/D with the geographic co-ordinates of the defined control sites.
 The tenderer will indicate if he has the facility to make this search or has access to relevant archive images.
 If the necessary images are available from the archive of the Joint Research Centre of the Commission in Ispra, they have to be used. - 4.2.4 The images will be bought by the Commission and supplied free of charge to the contractor, at the latest 10 working days after the order or the acquisition for VHR satellite images.
 These data remain Commission property and will be returned at the end of the work (Cf. § 5.8 Technical Recommendations 1).
 The rules of copyright both for the Commission and image suppliers will be strictly adhered to.
 The images will be supplied to contractor preferably on CD, DVD, and/or FTP after agreement between the contractor, the Commission, and the image provider.
-The images will be delivered to one single address as stated by the contractor, with all costs paid by the Commission, except local taxes. - 4.2.5 The image processing levels 9 will be level "1A" or "1B" for SPOT, "raw" (0) or "system corrected" (1G) for LANDSAT, and "only radiometrically corrected" (RC) or "system-corrected" for IRS.
+The images will be delivered to one single address as stated by the contractor, with all costs paid by the Commission, except local taxes. - 4.2.5 The image processing levels10 will be level "1A" or "1B" for SPOT, "raw" (0) or "system corrected" (1G) for LANDSAT, and "only radiometrically corrected" (RC) or "system-corrected" for IRS.
+For the DMC the product will be level L1R (system corrected), or L2G (orthocorrected).
 For RADARSAT the "Fine beam path image" will be provided as Path Image" or SLC.
-For the VHR sensors the processing level will be the Geo ortho-kit product for Ikonos, the Standard Ortho-ready product for Quickbird, and the 1A "raw" plus pass file for EROS.
-All extra cost of all further processing (geometric ortho correction, enhancement etc.) will be at the expense of the contractor. - 4.2.6 The contractor has five days after receipt of the images to make possible comments on the location or the quality of the received images, as compared to the characteristics announced when the order was placed.
-If required, he may request a longer approbation period.
-If the contractor does not react within this specified period, the images are considered suitable without restrictions.
-The price paid for the images that were not rejected and are considered unusable may be charged to the contractor.